-In 1894, two and one-half years after classes began in local churches, 144 students moved into the first academic building, later named Old Central, which is still located on the southeast corner of campus and today houses the Honors College.
+In 1894, $2\frac{1}{2}$ years after classes began in local churches, 144 students moved into the first academic building, later named Old Central and still located on the southeast corner of campus, housing the Honors College today.
 In 1896, Oklahoma A&M held its first commencement with six male graduates.